AdaCore/training_material/courses/spark_for_ada_programmers/labs/6_proof.lab.rst

   (depending on the value of the discriminant) is 1.

-- Add similarly a postcondition to procedures :ada:`Init_The_Table` and :ada:`Init_Table` stating that the value of the first and last elements are 1 and 2.
+- Add similarly a postcondition to procedures :ada:`Init_The_Table` and :ada:`Init_Table` stating that the value of the first and last components are 1 and 2.

    + Hint: you may have to strengthen the precondition of :ada:`Init_Table`.